megorei/website-neo4j-ruby/source/how-tos/_docker_rails_neo4j.md

 To deploy the Rails app we could just use the official [Docker image for Rails](https://registry.hub.docker.com/_/rails/).
 But we'll better create own image that is built on top of the official image.
-To do that create `Dockerfile` in the root of the Rails app with following content:
+To do that, create `Dockerfile` in the root of the Rails app with following content:

 **Dockerfile**